How to give

 Gifts of scholarly and professional materials represent a significant element in the development of our outstanding research collections.
 We welcome individual gifts of books and journals; due to space and staff limitations, we must be judicious in accepting large contributions.
 Please contact Brian Quigley about any materials you wish to donate.
 Donors should be aware that the materials offered may be duplicates or outside the scope of the collections.
 In this case, materials may be sold, and the proceeds used to purchase resources for the collections.

-Please see the book donations policy for more information on book donations, including tax and appraisal considerations.
+Please see our entry about scholarly materials for more information on book donations, including tax and appraisal considerations.
 The University at Buffalo Libraries maintains a list of international programs to consider for your book donations.

 You can make a donation online directly to the fund for the Bioscience, Natural Resources & Public Health Library.